 2. Does Ambien cross the placenta?

-- Listening to soothing music before bedtime
+- Listen to soothing music before bedtime

-- A warm shower before bedtime
+- Take a warm shower/ bath before bedtime

-- Avoiding naps during the daytime
+- Avoid naps during the daytime